statusbits/smartthings/Pollster/README.md

 Pollster
 ========

-Many [SmartThings](http://fbuy.me/bb9pe) devices rely on polling to update their status periodically.
+Many [SmartThings](http://fbuy.me/bb9pe) devices rely on frequent polling to update their status periodically.
 These devices have 'polling' capability and implement poll() command that the SmartThings polling engine calls approximately every 10 minutes.
-The polling rate is not user-configurable and, unfortunately, the SmartThings polling engine has been known to have dad days when it works intermittently or stops working for hours and even days.
+The polling rate is not user-configurable and is may not be frequent enough for some devices.
+Also, the SmartThings polling engine has been known to have bad days now and then, when it works intermittently or stops working for hours and even days.

 Here comes Pollster to the rescue!
 Pollster works behind the scenes and periodically calls poll() or refresh() command for selected devices.
 Devices